RyanJarv/aws-sdk-sts/README.md

 This gem is a stub that attempts to warn you that you installed the wrong package.
 AWS's STS library is bundled with aws-sdk-iam, you'll likely want to install that instead.

-Right now this just thows an error on Aws::STS::Client.new.
+Right now this just has a big post install warning and thows an error on Aws::STS::Client.new.
 When I get some time i'll look into if it's possible to throw an error during the install process instead.

 ## License